By: Boxer Exteriors • May 12, 2025 • 11 min. read

 – 2″ (Golf ball size) and above: Often results in punctures and severe splits in shingles, requiring immediate roof replacement or extensive repairs.

-Ultimately, homeowners in Illinois must understand the implications of both functional and cosmetic hail damage to effectively manage and mitigate the risks to their properties.
+Ultimately, homeowners in Chicagoland must understand the implications of both functional and cosmetic hail damage to effectively manage and mitigate the risks to their properties.
 Recognizing the severity of damage related to different hail sizes is crucial for timely interventions.
 Quick and appropriate responses to hail damage can preserve a roof’s lifespan, maintain property aesthetics, and ensure that a home retains its value over time.
 Proactive measures, such as regular inspections and choosing hail-resistant materials, can further safeguard homes against the varied impacts of hail storms.

 Identifying Hail Damage on Different Roofing Materials